odygrd/quill/README.md

 #### Logging Complex Types

 Logging `std::vector<std::string>` containing 16 large strings, each ranging from 50 to 60 characters.

+Note: some of the previous loggers do not support passing a `std::vector` as an argument.

 `LOG_INFO(logger, "Logging int: {}, int: {}, vector: {}", i, j, v)`.